mcmire/dotfiles/README.md

 ## Post install

-Once all files are in place, run

-    git submodule update --init

-This will install NeoBundle which is necessary for installing the other Vim plugins.

-Finally, open Vim and run

-    :NeoBundleInstall
+Now you're ready to install a bunch of Vim plugins.
+You can do that by opening Vim (remember, `v`) and running:

+    :PlugInstall

+After you run this, close Vim and re-open it.

-You shouldn't have any problems doing this, but if you do, please [create an issue][issues].
+You shouldn't have any problems doing this step, but if you do, please [create an issue][issues].

 ## What's inside